appfog/afdocs/add-ons/rediscloud.markdown

 ## Install Redis Cloud

-In the "Add-ons" tab on your app console click “Install” for the Redis Cloud add-on.
+In the "Add-ons" tab on your app console click "Install" for the Redis Cloud add-on.
 That’s it!

 Once Redis Cloud has been added, you will notice a new enironment variable: `REDISCLOUD_URL` in the `Env variables` tab on your app console, containing the username, password, hostname and port of your first Redis Cloud database.